russmatney/gulp-express-supertest-example/README.md

 8. npm i --save supertest
 9. write test/endpoint.spec - include first test (expect a 200) ~ 9 lines
 10. should run fine w/ mocha test/endpoint.spec.js (see it fail, see it pass)
+11. npm i --save gulp-mocha
+12. add 'mocha' gulp task - `return gulp.src(), bail: false, reporter: nyan` ~ 6 lines
+13. see it pass, see it fail
+14. add 'mocha' to 'default' task - and it fails.
+What's going on here?
+E ADDR IN USE
+15. need some ports and some envs.